Headless Ghost Haunts Conway Cabin: Alexandria, Nebraska

 A small farming community in the southwestern section of Nebraska has an intriguing ghost story.
 The town of Alexandria, just northwest of Fairbury was established in 1872.
 Named after founder Silas Alexander, the region was visited by settlers traveling along the Oregon Trail.
 At peak population, Alexandria had 500 residents.
-Today, only around 200 remain.
+Today, less than 200 remain.

 Not long after Alexandria was established, James Conway, a man described as a “wild Irishman” met his tragic end in 1878.
 After a night of drinking heavily at the local saloon, Conway made his way back to his cabin on foot, where he and his wife Catherine lived.
 Highly intoxicated, he careened into the center of the road as a wagon drawn by a team of horses approached.
 Unable to react in time, he was impaled by the tongue of the wagon.
 Conway died moments after the accident.
 The name of the driver was never revealed.
 James Conway was laid to rest atop a hill near his cabin home.

 Although the sudden death of a local man was tragic for the town, the unusual death of Catherine Conway created unanswered questions on account of her mysterious demise.
 Shortly after the death of her husband, a local resident discovered her body.
 She was lying beneath a large oak tree near the railroad.
 After inspecting her body, no obvious injuries could be found.
 Without any explanation for her sudden death, she was buried next to her husband.
 A single tombstone, now toppled over and broken into pieces, was erected to mark their gravesite.

 Her death caused rumors to spread about the possibility of murder.
 Others believed the grieving widow had committed suicide by drinking poison.